 - These are agency-specific procedures, which set out how procurement activities are to be conducted in compliance with the policy.

-Approach to market (depending on the approach used this may also be called an invitation to offer, request for offer, request for proposal, request for quote or request for tender)
+- Depending on the approach used this may also be called an invitation to offer, request for offer, request for proposal, request for quote or request for tender.